P.M. Dawn: "Set Adrift on Memory Bliss"

-Of the Heart, of the Soul and of the Cross featured the international hit "Set Adrift on Memory Bliss", which sampled the Spandau Ballet song "True", and featured a cameo by Spandau Ballet singer Tony Hadley in the music video of the song.
-"Set Adrift on Memory Bliss" hit No. 1 the week of November 30, 1991, and is the first No. 1 song on the Billboard Hot 100 chart following the introduction of Nielsen SoundScan to the chart.
+Of the Heart, of the Soul and of the Cross featured the international hit "Set Adrift on Memory Bliss", which sampled the Spandau Ballet song "True", and featured a cameo by Spandau Ballet singer Tony Hadley in the music video.
+"Set Adrift on Memory Bliss" hit No. 1 the week of November 30, 1991, and was the first No. 1 song on the Billboard Hot 100 chart following the introduction of Nielsen SoundScan to the chart.
 The song also reached No. 3 in the United Kingdom.
-"Paper Doll", which was one of the early singles Island released in the United Kingdom, was released in the US as a follow-up to "Set Adrift on Memory Bliss", and peaked at No. 28 in early 1992.
+"Paper Doll", one of the early singles Island released in the United Kingdom, was released in the US as a follow-up to "Set Adrift on Memory Bliss", and peaked at No. 28 in early 1992.

-With the success of their debut album, the band parted company with their manager Nick Hemmings and embarked on a world tour.
-During this world tour, Prince Be gave an interview to Details magazine in which he expressed skepticism of rapper KRS-One's activism: "KRS-One wants to be a teacher, but a teacher of what?"
+With the success of its debut album, the group parted company with its manager, Nick Hemmings, and embarked on a world tour.
+During the tour, Prince Be gave an interview to Details magazine in which he expressed skepticism of rapper KRS-One's activism: "KRS-One wants to be a teacher, but a teacher of what?"
 KRS-One and his crew, Boogie Down Productions, responded by storming a P.M.
 Dawn concert, forcing the group off the stage and performing their songs "I'm Still #1" and "The Bridge Is Over".
-Defending his actions to USA Today's James T. Jones IV, KRS-One remarked, "I answered his question.
+Defending his actions to USA Today's James T. Jones IV, KRS-One said: "I answered his question.
 'A teacher of what?'
 I'm a teacher of respect."